zacharym/chome-ace-nav/readme.md

 https://developer.chrome.com/extensions/getstarted#unpacked

 ### Usage
-  * see all the links: `Control - j`
+  * see all the links on a given page: `Control - j`
-  * links will filter as you type part of the title of the result
+  * links will filter as you type part of the title of the result.
+Results are not case-sensative.
   * follow link: `return`
   * cancel: `Control - k`